The world's most fascinating abandoned towns and cities | KRDO

 But it was cast aside as demand for coal dissipated, and nature has since taken over the buildings on the island.

-While its become a significant tourist destination over the years, Hashima has a dark past, having been used as a forced labor camp during World War II.
+While this UNESCO World Heritage site has become a significant tourist destination over the years, Hashima has a dark past.

-Over 1,000 Korean and Chinese civilians and prisoners of war are said to have perished here.
+During the period beginning in the 1930s and until the end of World War II, Koreans and others were brought to the island against their will and forced to work under harsh conditions, according to UNESCO.

+Death toll figures related to that period vary widely and Hashima’s history remains a source of contention in the region.

 Pyramiden, Norway

-Note: This story has been updated to reflect the precise death toll on Hashima island remains unknown.